 Part 21 J – Design Organisation Approval

-- Classroom course in London Gatwick and Singapore
+- Classroom courses in London Gatwick and Singapore

 - Delivered by experienced UK CAA inspectors

-What is an Part 21 Design Organisation Approval?
+What is Part 21 Subpart J – Design Organisation Approval?

 This course provides delegates with an understanding of the UK Civil Aviation Authority (CAA) and the European Aviation Safety Agency (EASA) Part 21 Subpart J and the associated topics concerning the changes to Type Design, Supplementary Type Certificates (STC) (modifications) and repairs.